Prathap2904/Prathap2904/README.md

 - 👋 Hi, I’m @Prathap2904
 - 👀 I’m interested in Fullstack Java
-- 🌱 I’m currently learning FullStack java in Besant Technologies
+- 🌱 I’m currently learning FullStack java
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...